 Fixed Returns: This one is also under disadvantages because your rate will remain constant throughout the CD term, even if interest rates rise in the broader economy.

-During the month of October, we’re running our birthday CD special with great rates for our core and non-core customers.
-For full details and to find out how to take advantage of this special and open up a CD today, visit our informational webpage.
+For full details and to find out how to open up a CD today, visit our website.